andre-kotze/pasteis-dc/README.md

 <hr>

 <pre>
-ASK PROF 9/2:
+ASK PROF email:
-1. Post from postman json, invalid response
+1.
 2.
 3.

 To Doo
+1. fix PadariasLX.sql
+2. test postman for posting Orders
+3. then can ask prof to get client details into orders
+2. running vroom
 1.
-2. running vroom
-1. create orders (in Postgres or in Py)
-3. cost matrix from pgrouting
+3. .....cost matrix from pgrouting?
 4.

 Start looking at